-Industry-average EPD.
+Industry average EPD.
 An EPD that reports the impacts of a product, which is an average of data provided by multiple manufacturers in a clearly defined sector and/or geographical area.

-Product-specific EPD.
-An EPD that represents the impacts of a single product.
+Product and facility-specific EPD.
+An EPD that represents the impacts of a single product from a single manufacturing facility.